Research in Sweden

 What are Sweden's leading research areas?

-The bulk of the research taking place in Sweden – around 70 per cent – is privately financed.
+The bulk of the research taking place in Sweden is privately financed.
 These investments have helped companies such as ABB, Ericsson, Sandvik and the Volvo Group become leaders in their fields.
-The remaining 30 per cent of the research is publicly financed.

 The Swedish government realised early on that sustainability was the future and have high ambitions when it comes to the green transition.
 Sweden aims to be one of the most R&D-intensive countries in the world, with both broad and specialised research.